LLNL/LEAP/README.md

 Installation and usage information is posted on the wiki page here: (https://github.com/LLNL/LEAP/wiki)

-## Python-binding
-In addition to our provided python library using pybind11, you can make a separate ctype python library using setup_ctype.py.
-Rename it to setup.py, and then run:

-$ python setup.py install

-Note that this binding option provides cpu-to-gpu copy option only, i.e., numpy array data as input and output (f, g) and they will be moved to GPU memory internally

 ## Source code list
 * src/CMakeLists.txt: CMake for GPU ctype projector
 * src/main_projector_ctype.cpp, .h: main code for ctype binding